Information Theoretic cutting of a cake: Divide and Choose

+For a fixed $R$, the set of achievable gain pairs $(G_A,G_B)$ form a region in $\reals^2$ which is illustrated in Figure~\ref{fig:DC-region-3} for different values of $R$.
 Figures \ref{fig:DC-GASel-3}, \ref{fig:DC-GBSel-3} and \ref{fig:DC-DeltaSel-3} respectively show the values of $\gsel_A$, $\gsel_B$ and $\dsel$ as functions of $R$ for our example.
 As we see, Alice's spying gain always increases with the rate; which is expected, since she can use or ignore the extra spying information.
 However, the interesting observation is that Bob's gain increases up to some value for small rates and then decreases.
 This means that up to a point, sharing information is advantageous for both sides.
 The other point is that the value of $\dsel$ is zero only when $R=0$ and $R\geq H(V_B|V_A)$, this suggests that the division is equitable just in case of zero information or full information.
-The reason for this is that the divisions are so that Bob's gain is always greater or equal than that of Alice.
+The reason for this is that in this example, the divisions are so that Bob's gain is always greater or equal than that of Alice.
 In other words for any $v_A, v_B \in \vset$ and $d\in \dset$, $\gainwrt{B}{d}{v_A}{v_B} \geq \gainwrt{A}{d}{v_A}{v_B}$, therefore we always have $G_B \geq G_A$.

 However, other behaviors can be observed when changing $\vset$, $\dset$ and the joint probability.
 For instance, by keeping $\vset$ and $\dset$ unchanged, but changing the joint probability distribution as